socketsupply/nat-traversal-spec/SPEC.md

 ### Receive `MsgTest`

-This message is received when an introducer sends a message to a peer's `testPort` as the result of receving a `Ping`.
+This message is received when an introducer sends a message to a peer's `Config.testPort` as the result of receving a `Ping`.

 #### Execution